“You did a fantastic job and I think earned the trust of my team with just one presentation!”

 In the area of labor and employment law, Will handles the full range of employment litigation, government investigations, labor relations and collective bargaining, employment counseling, and workplace investigations, as well as conducting workplace training on a broad range of labor and employment law topics.
 He has represented union and non-union employers (including for-profit and non-profit organizations) throughout the United States in a variety of industries, including communications, construction, education, entertainment, financial services, healthcare, insurance, retail, staffing and transportation.

 In the area of education law, Will handles the full range of education law issues, including a full range of education litigation, government investigations, labor matters, education and employment counseling, and education investigations (including in particular Title IX investigations and investigations responding to reports of sexual abuse).
 Will also helps education clients with the full range of student and employee matters, risk management, compliance, and documentation ranging from employment contracts to handbooks to bullying prevention and intervention plans.
 Further, Will regularly provides training to educational institutions, addressing school governance with school boards, leading orientation for faculty and staff on appropriate boundaries, and educating students on topics such as bullying, cyber-bullying, and sexting.

-In 2015, BTI Consulting recognized Will as a “BTI Client Service All-Star,” one of 29 labor and employment lawyers in the U.S. to receive such recognition.
+In 2015 and 2016, BTI Consulting recognized Will as a “BTI Client Service All-Star,” one of 29 labor and employment lawyers in the U.S. to receive such recognition.

 Will has also been selected as a Massachusetts Super Lawyer® as a top Labor and Employment attorney in Massachusetts every year since 2004.
 These listings have been published in Boston magazine, in New England Super Lawyers, and in Super Lawyers, Corporate Counsel Edition.